Must See Sites on the Big Island

 Waterfalls

-Two of the most popular waterfalls to visit on the Big Island are Rainbow Falls and Akaka Falls.
-Both are amazing to see, Rainbow Falls is located in Hilo and is very easy to access, with parking and an easy path leading right to the falls.
-Akaka Falls is located approximately16 miles north of Hilo and requires about 1 mile of hiking to see the falls, though it is very worth the trek.
+Two of the most popular waterfalls to visit on the Big Island are Rainbow Falls and ʻAkaka Falls.
+Rainbow Falls is in Hilo and is easy to access, with parking and a short walk to the lookout. ʻAkaka Falls is located north of Hilo and features a paved loop trail through lush rainforest—well worth the time for one of the island’s most iconic waterfall views.

 Black and Green Sand Beaches

-Due to the high volume of visitors traveling to Hawaii year round, our Oahu tours and Oahu activities sell out quickly.
-In many cases, tours sell out weeks or months in advance, especially our top seller Sea Life Park Luau.
-To ensure your spots on tour, we recommend reserving your tours today.
+Due to the high volume of visitors traveling to Hawaiʻi year round, our tours and activities can sell out quickly—often weeks or months in advance, especially our most popular luaus.
+To ensure your preferred dates, we recommend reserving your tours today.
 Call our office or book online to take advantage of our low price guarantee today.